SEO Tools: Why & How to Track Rankings on Personalized Search

 For intermediate users, people who spend only an hour or two weekly using it Advanced Web Ranking may be the best.

-For professional users aspiring to become experts who spend time daily with their Internet marketing tasks and SEO 2.0 practitioners Raven Tools is probably the best choice.
+For professional users aspiring to become experts who spend time daily with their Internet marketing tasks and SEO 2 practitioners Semrush is probably the best choice.

-They provide tools for tracking your link building efforts, social media optimization etc. but have stopped offering rank tracking a few year back.
+They provide tools for tracking your link building efforts, social media optimization etc. and are offering rank tracking since many years.